sasha-ajin/codewars/README.md

 Codewars tasks from 6 to 2 kyu

+## Task 7 kyu

+Determine the area of the largest square that can fit inside a circle with radius r.

 ## Task 6 kyu

 Write a function that accepts an array of 10 integers (between 0 and 9), that returns a string of those numbers in the